dnndev/xmp-docs/form-controls/validate-checkbox-list.md

+---
+id: form-validate-checkbox-list
+title: Validate type="checkboxlist"
+category: Validation
+context: form
+summary: >-
+  The Validate tag whose type is set to "checkboxlist" is referred to as a CheckBoxList Validator and is used to ensure the user checks at least one box in the list.
+keywords:
+  - validate
+  - type="checkboxlist"
+  - form
+---
 # `<Validate type="checkboxlist">`

 The Validate tag whose type is set to "checkboxlist" is referred to as a CheckBoxList Validator and is used to ensure the user checks at least one box in the list.
 NOTE: This validator runs on the server only.
 A form must pass all client-side validation and be submitted to the server before this validation will trigger.